oracle-livelabs/database/dms/prepare-source-and-target-databases/prepare-source-and-target-databases.md

 * Learn how to Connect to the target ADB instance and enable the standard ggadmin user.

 ### Prerequisites
-* This workshop section requires having setup a compute instance ,source database and target ABD instance.
+* This workshop section requires having set up a compute instance ,source database and target ABD instance.

 ## Task 1: Connect to Your Database and Configure required parameters